mathewbarlow/python_notebooks/shallow_water_model/README.md

 This folder contains a Jupyter python notebook to run a shallow water model with several pre-defined experiments, as well as some supplemental files.
 The notebook is currently in beta form and may cause nausea, itching, and intermittent weeping.

-The python notebook solves the non-linear shallow water equations on a Cartesian beta plane in a channel, with several different options for the setup of the model to illustrate a range of meteorological phenomenona.
+The python notebook, shallow_water_model.ipynb, solves the non-linear shallow water equations on a Cartesian beta plane in a channel, with several different options for the setup of the model to illustrate a range of meteorological phenomenona.
+All animations have been commented out, as the file is too large to upload otherwise.

 The code and experiment set was originally programed in MATLAB by Robin Hogan and translated to python by Paul Connolly.
 It was hacked roughly into notebook form by Matt Barlow, with a few additional features added, ignoring all principles of robust coding.
 If you have any questions, find any bugs, or develop any improvements please email Mathew_Barlow@uml.edu.